Home Care Services in Maryland : Ensuring Quality

 CFC services include:

-- Environmental modifications: Changes to the home environment to make it safer and more accessible.
+• Environmental modifications: Changes to the residence to make it safer and easier to go about.

 Eligibility for CFC depends on income, disability, and medical need.
 If you qualify, CFC can significantly reduce the cost of home care, making it an excellent option for Maryland residents in need of care but with limited financial resources.